 Microsoft Office is the most widely used tool for sharing/presenting professional information by a considerable number of companies in the world.
-The benefits of Microsoft Office to business productivity is so important that all computer-based professionals today are very familiar with Office.
-It is used at home, schools and offices daily for organizing, handling and presenting data and information and offers programs that can be used both in a web browser and on a desktop.
+The benefits of Microsoft Office to business productivity are so important that all computer-based professionals today are very familiar with Office.
+It is used at home, schools, and offices daily for organizing, handling, and presenting data and information and offers programs that can be used both in a web browser and on a desktop.

 Kids must be able to use the most popular computer programs available for the work they’ll do on their computer.
 Your child should know their way around Microsoft Office, a suite of computer programs used throughout the academic and professional worlds.
 It includes: